curi/websites/_posts/2017-08-01-philosophy-consulting.md

 - I [review][119] a book, essay, paper, etc, by you or anyone else, and point out ways it’s false.
 I explain the [truth][120] too.
 - I write a [document][121] for you.
 [Essays][122], blog [posts][123], [fact checks][124], [research][125], [notes][126], life plans, employee handouts, website marketing, anything.
 Even [videos][127] and [other formats][128].
 - I help you choose a career, choose between job offers, or [negotiate a higher salary][129].
-- I help complete a work project you’re struggling with (you can take credit).
+- I help complete a work project you’re struggling with.
-- I help you understand your school lessons or do your schoolwork for you (you can take credit).
+- I help you understand your school lessons or help with your schoolwork.
 - I advise you on [whether][130] to attend university or any other [schooling][131], and [which one][132].
 - I advise you on your business.
 I can help you decide whether to start a business, judge who is a good or bad business partner, help with positioning and pricing, and tell you ways to [increase your profit][133].
 - I advise you on an expensive purchase.